citusdata/citus_docs/develop/reference_workarounds.rst

   STATEMENT:  SELECT * FROM local JOIN dist USING (id);
   */

-In that case, you need to set `citus.local_table_join_policy` back to `auto` (or to another option provided) to enable this feature.
+In that case, you need to set `citus.local_table_join_policy` back to ``auto`` (or to another of its options) to enable this feature.

-Remember that the coordinator will send the results in the subquery or CTE to all workers which require it for processing.
-Thus it's best to either add the most specific filters and limits to the inner query as possible, or else aggregate the table.
+Remember that the coordinator will send rows of tables in the join to all workers which require them for processing.
+Thus it's best to either add the most specific filters and limits to the innermost query, or else aggregate the table.
 That reduces the network overhead which such a query can cause.
 More about this in :ref:`subquery_perf`.

 .. _join_local_ref: